majcenean/HelloWorld/README.md

 ### Overview
-Simple Hello World text displau.
+Simple Hello World text display.

 ### Technical Details

-Modify the sketch.js setup() and draw() are used only
+The sketch.js setup() and draw() are used only.
+No preload function.